 Every July for the past 5 years, the Museum of Culpeper History has held a Dino Walk event at Luck Stone Quarry in Culpeper, Virginia.
 They proclaim these dinosaur tracks as the largest collection ever discovered in North America.
 These particular dinosaurs were part of the early Triassic period beginning more than 215 million years ago.
 They were first discovered at the bottom of the quarry back in 1989.

-This year it was July 13th.
+In 2019, it was in July.
 They have hourly time slots for cars to enter between 8 AM and 12 Noon.
 We arrived for the 10 AM tour.
 We didn’t want to try to rush our kids out the door to get there at 8 AM, and a July Noon in VA is just too hot!
-We remembered to bring along our ticket, got it scanned at the entrance and got our car in the staging lineup.
+We remembered to bring along our ticket ($25 for one car with all occupants), got it scanned at the entrance and got our car in the staging lineup.

 One of the most exciting parts of this adventure was driving down to the bottom of the quarry.
 It is an interesting perspective that you wouldn’t normally get to experience unless you work in a quarry.
 There were quite a few beautiful, flowing American Flags displayed at the top.
 We got to the bottom and it was beautiful!
 There were strikingly colored ponds and beautiful rock walls and formations everywhere.